 Because of his secure connection with the Gurkha regiments, there was no surprise that Gurkha soldiers were invited to Prince Harry and Meghan Markle’s wedding.

-Amongst the Gurkhas involved was Captian Chandrabahadur Pun who served with Prince Harry in Afghanistan.
-His Royal Highness shook hands with Chandra and introduce him to Prince William before entering the ceremony.
+Amongst the Gurkhas involved was Captian Chandrabahadur Pun, who served with Prince Harry in Afghanistan.
+His Royal Highness shook hands with Chandra and introduced him to Prince William before entering the ceremony.